KyrylR/DistributedLab/HexLittleBigEndian/README.md

 * Conversion of BIG Endian value into HEX value

+---
+## Features of implementation of conversion from hexadecimal to L\B endian

+To convert a hexadecimal number to Little or Big endian values, I simply parse the input string into an array, which I divide by 2 characters, then sort it in the appropriate order and, finally, process it and return int

 ### Executing program

 * Do following sequence of commands to run tests: